 - (1) Long term debt includes discount and costs of issuance.
 Does not include long term capital lease obligations.
-See "Indirect Obligations Plymouth County Certificates of Participation" and "OTHER COMMONWEALTH LIABILITIES -- Long Term Capital Leases". - (2) Includes interest on Commonwealth general obligation capital appreciation bonds to be accrued from January 1, 1995 through their maturity in the amount of \$346.8 million.
-The Commonwealth also expects to issue \$150 million of general obligation bonds on March 2, 1995 for the purpose of financing various capital expenditures. - (3) Represents \$240 million of Commonwealth General Obligation Notes issued on November 22, 1994 for the purpose of financing the MBTA's net cost of service and \$24.1 million of the Commonwealth's "minibonds" (which are redeemable at the request of the holder on one business day's notice and are treated as short term liabilities).
-See "General Obligation Debt; Commonwealth General Obligation Notes and Minibonds". - (4) The MBTA expects to issue \$165 million of short-term notes for the purpose of refinancing a portion of its notes maturing on March 1, 1995.
+See "Indirect Obligations Plymouth County Certificates of Participation" and "OTHER COMMONWEALTH LIABILITIES -- Long Term Capital - Leases".
+(2) Includes interest on Commonwealth general obligation capital appreciation bonds to be accrued from January 1, 1995 through their maturity in the amount of \$346.8 million.
+The Commonwealth also expects to issue \$150 million of general obligation bonds on March 2, 1995 for the purpose of financing various capital expenditures. - March 2, 1995 for the purpose of mancing various capital experimense.
+(3) Represents \$240 million of Commonwealth General Obligation Notes issued on November 22, 1994 for the purpose of financing the MBTA's net cost of service and \$24.1 million of the Commonwealth's "minibonds" (4 hich are redeemable at the request of the holder on one business day's notice and are treated as short term liabilities).
+See "General Obligation Debt; Commonwealth General - Obligation Notes and Minibonds".
+(4) The MBTA expects to issue \$165 million of short-term notes for the purpose of refinancing a portion of its notes maturing on March 1, 1995.
 As of February 22, 1995, the MBTA also has \$139.0 million of commercial paper outstanding.
-See "Commonwealth Supported Debt; MBTA". - (5) On February 8, 1995, the Southeastern Massachusetts University Building Authority sold \$35,715,000 of bonds to be guaranteed by the Commonwealth for the purpose of refunding approximately \$35 million of these outstanding bonds.
+See "Commonwealth 1, 1995." - Supported Debt; MBTA".
+On February 8, 1995, the Southeastern Massachusetts University Building Authority sold \$35,715,000 of bonds to be guaranteed by the Commonwealth for the purpose of refunding approximately \$35 million of these outstanding bonds.
 The University of Lowell Building Authority currently expects to issue approximately \$24 million of bonds to be guaranteed by the Commonwealth in March, 1995, for the purpose of refunding approximately \$20.7 million of these outstanding bonds and to finance certain capital expenditures.